isomerpages/moe-queenswaysec/index.md

           description: 30 April 2026, 7.00 p.m. – 9.00 p.m. at the Church of Our Saviour.
           linktext: Learn more
           url: /arts-for-good-2026/
-        - title: 2026 DSA-SEC
+        - title: DSA-Sec Exercise
-          description: Click here to find out more about the DSA-Sec Exercise.
+          description: Click here to find out more about the DSA-Sec Exercise for 2027 Intake.
           linktext: Learn more
           url: /dsa
         - title: Empowering Voices of Queensway